 - All students can learn, have unique gifts, and deserve the opportunity to pursue their individual learning potential.

 - Our community benefits when all have a sense of ownership and responsibility in our schools.

 - Learning and decision-making are built upon collaborative and supportive relationships.

-- We must provide appropriate technologies and instruction that prepare for a changing world.
+- We must provide appropriate technologies and instruction to prepare students for a changing world.

-- Adaptation and growth are critical attributes of 21st century success and are everyone’s responsibility
+- Adaptation and growth are critical attributes of success and are everyone’s responsibility.

 - All students will graduate with the necessary knowledge and skills to be prepared for a successful future in a global society.